stefan-hoeck/idris2-sqlite3/docs/src/Tutorial.md

 It is paramount that all of the above works smoothly in order to get nice and concise syntax when defining SQL expressions and commands.
-The good new is that not a lot of complexity is involved here: Understanding how `fromString` works for `TColumn` as well as `Expr` - both are implemented via the same technique - makes everything else fall into place.
+The good news is that not a lot of complexity is involved here: Understanding how `fromString` works for `TColumn` as well as `Expr` - both are implemented via the same technique - makes everything else fall into place.